-Our School has a thriving and active postgraduate community with over 40 students currently working towards their PhD.
-If you have a research proposal that you would like to discuss, or any questions about postgraduate research in our School, please contact Su Holmes, our Postgraduate Research Director.
+We have a thriving and active Postgraduate community with over 40 students currently working towards their PhD.
+If you have a research proposal that you would like to discuss, or any questions about the Postgraduate research that goes on here, please contact our Postgraduate Research Director, Dr Becky Fraser.

 All applications for our Postgraduate Degrees are handled by the Faculty of Arts and Humanities Graduate School.

 82% of research in Film, Television and Media Studies was rated 4* (world leading) or 3* (internationally excellent) according to the Research Excellence Framework (REF2014), a major Government analysis of university research quality.
 Additionally, our research output was rated 4th in the UK in the Times Higher Education REF2014 rankings.

 If you do your PhD with us, you'll be supervised by one or more members of our internationally renowned research staff.
 We are active in wide and varied fields of research, from film and television history to gender and post-feminism, national cinema studies (particularly Britain and Japan), and audience and reception studies.
 Our research output was described as producing work of ‘international excellence', that is ‘world leading' in the most recent UK government Research Assessment Exercise.